The Weather in China – What’s it like in 2020?

 NOTE – the number of rainy days significantly drops in October, making it a much more desirable month to visit China.

-Directions in Chinese Fair to say your first challenge in China is going to be directions in Chinese.
+Unlock ALL the Directions in Chinese Fair to say your first challenge in China is going to be directions in Chinese.
 Where is the shop?
 Where is the restaurant?
 Why on Earth did I leave the comforts of home?
-All good questions Well,…
+All…

 October Travel Tips for China